Can a Bailiff clamp my car?

 No you cannot!!
 It is a criminal offence to obstruct a bailiff enforcing a warrant.
 The relevant legislation is Section 68.1 of Schedule 12 of the Tribunals Courts & Enforcement Act.
 We have provided a separate page on this subject here.

-If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular Question page.
+If you have any queries about a vehicle that may have been ‘clamped’ or about a vehicle that has been taken by a bailiff, you can email a question to us using our popular online Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.